-I discovered the fashion industry in San Francisco during my gap year after high school.
-It was fascinating to see how a person could convey a different story of themselves by what they wore.
-This led to an obsession for fashion magazine editorial spreads.
-Each week I’d go to an outdoor newsstand and pick up the American and foreign issues of Vogue, Elle, Harper's Bazaar, anything I could get my hands on.
-Eventually I got the desire to try it myself.
+I discovered fashion in San Francisco during my gap year.
+It was fascinating to see how a person could experiment with what they wore to convey a different story of themselves.
+This led to an infatuation for fashion photographs.
+Each week I’d go downtown to an outdoor newsstand and pick up the American, French, British, and Italian issues of Vogue, Elle, Harper's Bazaar, anything I could get my hands on, and obsess over the images.
+It didn't take long to develop a desire to try it myself.
 I picked up a camera and blew through a ton of film, shooting by trial and error.

-Youthful ambition and a considerable amount of naiveté got me a chance-encounter with fashion agent Michael DeMartini.
+Youthful ambition and naiveté got me a chance-encounter with fashion agent Michael DeMartini.
 He glanced at my tragically amateurish portfolio, took me under his wing, and had me photograph the models from his agency over and over and over again, trial and error.
-By my twentieth birthday, I was working regularly as a photographer, inching my way up the ranks of the fashion industry.
+By my twentieth birthday I was working regularly as a photographer, inching my way up the ranks of the industry.

 A year later, I was accepted to the University of Southern California.
 I really didn’t want to go, but my clever father told me I’d have the rest of my life to be a photographer, but only a brief opportunity to go to college.
 Michael, forever my advocate, got me into modeling agencies in Los Angeles so I could keep shooting while I attended school.

-As I toiled through the writing program at USC, it seemed a forgone conclusion: I'd go back to the fashion industry after college.
-But during my senior year I discovered a passion for photojournalism.
+As I toiled through the writing program at USC it was widely expected I'd go back to the fashion industry after college.
+The plan became subverted my senior year when I discovered of a passion for photojournalism.
 I graduated USC with an idealized notion of pursuing the genre as way to save the world.
 Or at least visually tell the story about how the world needed saving.

 That summer, 1989, while sitting hungover in a San Francisco cafe the morning after an all-night party, I happened upon a news article about a group of Stanford and Pepperdine students who were starting a magazine.
 It was the first periodical in history to be published in both America and Russia.
 Mildly quixotic, I talked my way onto the project and departed for the Soviet Union as one of the first American photojournalists to work behind the Iron Curtain.
 I had no idea what I was doing.